 The surveyor will then submit the survey report to the Program.
-After internal review, a laboratory evaluation report (LER) will be sent to the laboratory.
-The LER will be comprised of the listing of the Survey Findings (deficiencies), a Fundamental Grade and Plan of Correction response form.
-Laboratories must respond to deficiencies identified in the LER with a Plan of Correction (POC) within ten business days of receipt of the LER.
-The LER includes the Plan of Correction response form which must be used by the laboratory to reply to the identified survey findings.
+After internal review, a laboratory evaluation report (LER) will be issued to the laboratory via the Survey module in eCLEP.
+An email is sent to laboratory contacts when the LER is available.
+The LER will be comprised of the listing of the Survey Findings (deficiencies) and a Fundamental Grade.
+Laboratories must respond to deficiencies identified in the LER with a Plan of Correction (POC) within ten business days of the issuance of the LER.
+The Plan of Correction response is entered directly into the eCLEP Survey module.
 Guidance for completion of the POC response form and a POC worksheet is available to the laboratory and can be found at www.wadsworth.org/regulatory/clep/clinical-labs/obtain-permit/on-site-survey.
-The director and owner must sign the Plan of Correction form.
 The laboratory will be contacted if there are any concerns with the POC (e.g. missing information or altered document) or to request submission of a revised POC if the initial plan is found unacceptable.
 Once the Laboratory Evaluation Report is issued, the survey findings noted therein will not be expunged.